Entropic repulsion and scaling limit for a finite number of non-intersecting subcritical FK interfaces: Ornstein--Zernike theory for a single subcritical FK-cluster

 In the remainder of the paper, we \textbf{fix} $\delta$ to be equal to the value given by Theorem~\ref{oz theorem}.
-In particular, we will not highlight the dependency anymore and we drop it from the notations.
+In particular, we will not highlight the dependency anymore and we drop it from the notation.